 Address: 9 Fourth Street, Santa Rosa, California

 Official site: https://www.railroadsquare.net/

 In downtown Santa Rosa, this non-profit museum highlights the culture and history of the surrounding county.
-Featuring regularly rotating displays by regional artists, the permanent collection of the museum includes historic photographs, 19th-century paintings, and numerous sculptures, many of which can be seen in the outdoor Sculpture Garden.
-New in 2017, The Fire Project at the museum aims to commemorate the wildfires that significantly affected the area that same year.
+It features regularly rotating displays by regional artists alongside its permanent collection of historic photographs, 19th-century paintings, and numerous sculptures, many of which are seen in the outdoor Sculpture Garden.

 Address: 425 7th Street, Santa Rosa, California

 Official site: https://museumsc.org

 Sugarloaf Ridge encompasses over 4,000 acres of outdoor things to do within the Mayacamas Mountains east of Santa Rosa.
 It's a short drive from Santa Rosa, but the state park delivers supreme nature alongside every trail.
 And if you're visiting in the spring, expect a bouquet of wildflowers to appreciate along the way.